kennym/kennym/README.md

 I'm actively looking for more opportunities to contribute more back to Open Source and learn about blockchain technology.

+#### Biggest achievements

+- Launched parenting app from start to finish and got acquired by a NYC startup
+- Helping people acquire more financial education in Latin America thanks to being part of a Cashflow Club

 #### Tech stack
   - React.JS
   - React Native